ethereum/EIPs/EIPS/eip-x.md

 ##### Boolean encoding for subgroup checks:

-For subgroup checks it's required to encode a whether it's required to run a subgroup check for the G1/G2 point.
+For subgroup checks it's required to encode whether it's required to run a subgroup check for the G1/G2 point or not.
 For this we encode a boolean as a *single byte* `0x00` for `false` and `0x01` for `true`.

 ##### Encoding of scalars for multiplication operation: